eploko/eploko.github.io/resources/static/for-recruiters/index.md

 - Please do mention the company you're recruiting for, otherwise I have no way of doing my part of the background check.
 - The values I consider important must match what the company values, or have a large enough overlap.
 This is something I'll be the judge of.

 There are many more things I consider important, but these are the basic requirements.
 If you have an opportunity at a company that aligns with all of the above, one that matches my skills and goals (feel free to ask me about those), we can talk.
-Do keep in mind that I'm happily employed at the moment, and am not looking to change anytime soon.